matheusmbar/matheusmbar.github.io/_posts/2019-03-19-set_cppputest_framework.md

 ----

-There is no commit that reflects this exact point of the development cycle since I've forgot to commit it while writing the last post :unamused:.
-You can check [this commit](https://github.com/matheusmbar/bugfree_robot/tree/b3b89a6c27d8607911186ba315695d4ed045edce) to access it with a few steps ahead while I try some `git black magic` to travel back on time and alter this time line.
+I've done some `git black magic` to reorganize the `bugfree-robot` commits time line since the original publication of this post so now there is a commit that reflects the stage we are at the end of this article.
+You can check it at [bugfree-robot/added cpputest as submodule](https://github.com/matheusmbar/bugfree_robot/tree/d0d0abeb7c290deed7bb94871421e102b99f0cf4).